atournayre/claude/docs/claude/hooks-guide.md

 ## Learn more

-* For reference documentation on hooks, see [Hooks reference](/en/docs/claude-code/hooks).
+* For reference documentation on hooks, see [Hooks reference](/en/hooks).
-* For comprehensive security best practices and safety guidelines, see [Security Considerations](/en/docs/claude-code/hooks#security-considerations) in the hooks reference documentation.
+* For comprehensive security best practices and safety guidelines, see [Security Considerations](/en/hooks#security-considerations) in the hooks reference documentation.
-* For troubleshooting steps and debugging techniques, see [Debugging](/en/docs/claude-code/hooks#debugging) in the hooks reference documentation.
+* For troubleshooting steps and debugging techniques, see [Debugging](/en/hooks#debugging) in the hooks reference documentation.

+---

+> To find navigation and other pages in this documentation, fetch the llms.txt file at: https://code.claude.com/docs/llms.txt